March 12, 2018

 Also, remember that CCA Maryland is a grass roots organization that works on behalf of our members.
 If you support the work we do for recreational anglers and our natural resources, please Join CCA Today!

 House Bill 1455: Dredging on Man O War Shoal – Prohibition: This bill is exactly what the title says, a bill to STOP the dredging of Man O War Shoal.
-It has not been cross filed in the Senate and the committee will most likely vote on the bill on Tuesday March 13th.

 - Man O War is one of the last large living reefs in the Upper Bay and provides unique habitat and structure, hosting a variety of species that fish, crabs, and waterfowl all rely on for food and habitat.
 Also, the eastern 1/3rd of Man O War Shoal is an oyster sanctuary, and while oyster spawning success in the Upper Bay is severely limited, that does not mean that the shoal is not an important part of the regional ecosystem.